 (b) take those readings into account when calculating the number of kilometres travelled in the vehicle during the allowance period in which the replacement or recalibration occurred.

 [Division 2 (r.
-39, 40) deleted by No. 15 of 2010 s.
+39, 40) deleted by Act No. 15 of 2010 s.
 38.]

 Part 4 — Superannuation contributions

-41. Actuarial determinations for some superannuation contributions
+41. Actuarial determinations for some superannuation contributions, employer’s duties as to

 (1) If a superannuation contribution to a superannuation fund is taken by section 9CB of the Act to be wages paid by an employer to an employee during a return period, then the employer must ensure that an actuarial determination is in force for that return period in respect of the contribution and the employee.